tpisfil/blog/README.md

 I am using React JS and Tailwind CSS for this project Enjoy!

+I am also using this project to test a lot of the Git & Github functionality

 Thomas Pisfil

-testing testing 123